Dangers of Poppers

 The Bottom Line

 Poppers are recreational drugs containing alkyl nitrites.
-They are used for muscle relaxation and aphrodisia but using them can cause low oxygen levels, difficulty breathing, and feeling faint.
+They are used for muscle relaxation and sexual enhancement, but using them can cause low oxygen levels, difficulty breathing, and feeling faint.
 In severe or untreated cases, death can occur.
-Due to the severe health problems that can occur with the use of poppers, the FDA has warned consumers not to use these products.

 The use of poppers is also known to cause eye problems, including visual changes, light sensitivity, and blind spots.
-In addition, poppers may contain ingredients other than nitrites which may be damaging to the skin.
+In addition, poppers can contain ingredients other than nitrites, which might be damaging to the skin.
 There have been cases of rashes and wounds that occurred after leakage of popper fluid onto skin.

 Kelly Johnson-Arbor, MD